 The Loeb’s collections chart the history of art from antiquity to the present and comprise over 22,000 works, including paintings, sculptures, drawings, prints, photographs, textiles, and glass and ceramic wares.
-Teaching students and working as an important tangible complement to the curriculum is the main focus of the collection and the highlighted exhibitions featured in Special Exhibitions and In the Spotlight, as well as the Focus and Hoene Hoy Photography Galleries represent that commitment.
+Teaching students and working as an important tangible complement to the curriculum is the main focus of the collection and the highlighted exhibitions featured in Collection Highlights and In the Spotlight, as well as the Focus and Hoene Hoy Photography Galleries represent that commitment.
 By offering a portion of the Loeb’s exhibition history to the public, it is hoped that viewers not only enjoy the collection in new contexts, but also the diversity in the narratives provided by students, faculty, and Loeb Center staff.

 In the preparation of the information contained on this website, the FLLAC has endeavored to make that information as accurate and current as possible.
 However, inadvertent errors can occur.
 Therefore, the information on the FLLAC is provided “as is,” without any guarantee or warranty of any kind, expressed or implied.

 Your use of any information or materials on this website is entirely at your own risk, for which the FLLAC shall not be liable.

 Although this website includes links to other Internet sites, the FLLAC takes no responsibility for the content or information contained on those other sites, nor does it exert any editorial or other control over those other sites.